 This will overwrite all references to the logs (LSN), all transactional references (TRN) and all unused space with 0.
 It also marks the table as 'movable'.
 An additional benefit of zerofill is that the Aria files will compress better.
 No real data is ever removed as part of zerofill.

 Aria will automatically notice if you have copied a table from another system

 and do 'zerofill' for the first access of the table if it was not marked as 'movable'.
 The reason for using

-aria_chk --zerofill is that you avoid a delay in the MySQL server for the first access of
+aria_chk --zerofill is that you avoid a delay in the MariaDB server for the first access of

-Note that this automatic detection doesn't work if you copy tables within the same MySQL server !
+Note that this automatic detection doesn't work if you copy tables within the same MariaDB server!

 When is it safe to remove old log files?